Alpha-synuclein: Proneurogenic function of alpha-synuclein

 In some neurodegenerative diseases, alpha-synuclein produces insoluble inclusion bodies.
 These diseases, known as synucleinopathies, are connected with either higher levels of normal alpha-synuclein or its mutant variants.
 The normal physiological role of Snca, however, has not yet been thoroughly explained.
 In fact, physiological Snca has been demonstrated to have a neuroprotective impact by inhibiting apoptosis induced by several types of apoptotic stimuli, or by regulating the expression of proteins involved in apoptotic pathways.

 Recently it has been demonstrated that up-regulation of alpha-synuclein in the dentate gyrus (a neurogenic niche where new neurons are generated throughout life) activates stem cells, in a model of premature neural aging.
 This model shows reduced expression of alpha-synuclein and reduced proliferation of stem cells, as is physiologically observed during aging.
 Exogenous alpha-synuclein in the dentate gyrus is able to rescue this defect.
 Moreover, alpha-synuclein also boosts the proliferation of dentate gyrus progenitor neural cells in wild-type young mice.
 Thus, alpha-synuclein represents an effector for neural stem and progenitor cell activation.

-Similarly, alpha-synuclein has been found to be required to maintain stem cells of the SVZ (subventricular zone, i.e., another neurogenic niche) in a cycling state.
+Similarly, alpha-synuclein has been found to be required to maintain stem cells of the subventricular zone another neurogenic niche, in a cycling state.